yume-chan/vscode-svn/svn/note.md

 Note: `Integer::New` and `Number::New` both create JavaSript `Number`, but from different C++ types.

+As you can see, `isolate` is required for almost all V8 operations, so you definitly want to get it at the beginning of every method.

 ## Execution of an async function

 The future of async JavaScript belongs to `Promise`, so I won't talk about callbacks.